Thursday, October 25, 2012

 The biggest difference was in me.
 I was no longer the unsure 20-something, testing the waters of wielding authority.

 All I really needed to do was learn the store systems and procedures.
 I was confident I could handle everything else.
 But it was funny because right off the bat, I started bumping heads with some of the staff there.
-They expected me to let them run things, but they got the old what-for.
+They expected me to let them run things, but they quickly learned otherwise.

 There was one time that we were getting slammed with customers.
 I was up at the register alone and asked another girl to come open up another register.
 Chickie had the nerve to tell me she was about to take a break.
 I told her she could have a break once we cleared the line, but she wheeled and went back to the break room anyway.
 I wasn't going to get into a pissing contest in front of all the customers, but I later told her (pointedly) that breaks were taken when it was convenient for store operation and NOT whenever she felt like it.